mudaliarpradeep/relmgmt/relmgmt/docs/PRD-Release_Management_System.md

 - **Person-day**: A unit representing one day of work by one person
 - **Transaction Log**: A record of data modifications for auditing purposes
 - **Audit Trail**: A chronological record of system activities for security and compliance
+- **Automatic Status Management**: A system process that automatically updates resource status from Active to Inactive when their project end date has passed

 ### 11.2 References
 - Resource Allocation Best Practices